Cycle complex over the projective line minus three points : toward multiple zeta values cycles: The cycle complex over

-Levine in \cite{LEVTMFG} makes the link between the category of mixed Tate motive (in the sens of Levine \cite{KTMMLevine} or Voevodsky \cite{Vo00}) over a base $X$ and the cycle complex $\mc N_X$. \marginote{Maybe Ask Marc. about the previous sentence}.
-The relation between mixed Tate motives and the cycle complex has been developed before for $X=\Sp(\K)$, the spectrum of number field by Bloch and Kriz \cite{BKMTM}.
+Levine in \cite{LEVTMFG} makes the link between the category of mixed Tate motives (in the sense of Levine \cite{KTMMLevine} or Voevodsky \cite{Vo00}) over a base $X$ and the cycle complex $\mc N_X$.
+The relation between mixed Tate motives and the cycle complex was developed earlier for $X=\Sp(\Q)$, the spectrum of a number field, by Bloch and Kriz in \cite{BKMTM}.

-We now assume that ${\K}$ is a number field and $X$ still denotes a smooth, quasi-projective variety over ${\K}$.
-We will work with $\Q$ coefficients.
+In what follows, $X$ still denotes a smooth, quasi-projective variety over ${\Q}$.
+We will work with coefficients in $\Q$.

-Under more general conditions Cisinski and Déglise \cite{CiDegTCM} have defined a triangulated category $\DM(X)$ of (effective) motives over a base with the expected property \marginote{See with Levine for paternity}.
-Levine's work \cite{LevTM,LEVTMFG} shows that if $X$ satisfies the Beilinson-Soulé vanishing conjecture then one obtains a tannakian category $\MTM(X)$ of mixed Tate motives over $X$ as the heart of a $t$-structure over $\DMT(X)$ the smallest full triangulated subcategory of $\DM(X)$ generated by the Tate motive $\Q_X(n)$.
-The whole construction is summarized in \cite{LEVTMFG}.
+Under more general conditions, Cisinski and D\'eglise \cite{CiDegTCM} defined a triangulated category $\DM(X)$ of (effective) motives over a base with the expected properties.
+Levine's work \cite{LevTM,LEVTMFG} shows that when the motive of $X$ is mixed Tate over $\Spec(\Q)$ and satisfies the Beilinson-Soul\'e vanishing conjecture, there exists a Tannakian category $\MTM(X)$ of mixed Tate motives over $X$.

-Together with defining an avatar of $\mc N_X$ in $\DM(X)$, Levine \cite{LEVTMFG}[Theorem 5.3.2 and beginning of the section 6.6] shows that when the motive of $X$ is in $\DMT({\K})$ and satisfies the Beilinson-Soulé conjecture one can identify the tannakian group associated with $\MTM(X)$ with the spectrum of the $\HH^0$ of the bar construction (see Section \ref{sec:bar}) over the cdga $\mc N_X$:
+Together with defining an avatar of $\mc N_X$ in $\DM(X)$, Levine \cite{LEVTMFG}[Theorem 5.3.2 and beginning of the section 6.6] shows that when $X$ satisfies the above conditions, we can identify the Tannakian group associated with $\MTM(X)$ with the spectrum of the $\HH^0$ of the bar construction over the cdga $\mc N_X$: